 No, thank you.
 I prefer a disposable solution or a dishwasher for the task.

-My go-to straining system has always been a high-quality bouillon strainer, but my favorite one is pricey.
-It works great until you make a batch of thin yogurt (sad face) that flows right through it.
+My go-to system of straining has always been a high-quality bouillon strainer, but my favorite one is pricey.
+Typically, it works great until you make a batch of thin yogurt that flows right through it (sad face).

 Recently, a reader named Doreen left this comment detailing her method of straining yogurt:

 “I wanted to say I found a great way to strain.
 Although I bought a fine-mesh sieve, for some reason it stopped working as well- maybe dishwasher damaged it, not sure.
 Instead, I bought some institutional-size coffee filters and placed them inside a standard-sized colander.
 It will strain all 2 quarts in your recipe.
 Then I put the colander inside a mixing bowl and top it with the same lid that I incubated my casserole dish of yogurt.
 Finally, I put the whole straining set up in the fridge and leave it for a few hours.
 When it is thick enough it pulls right away from the filter.
 The whey is perfectly clear so there is no loss of yogurt.
 Thank you again for homemade goodness!”Doreen

 Thank you for writing, Doreen.
 Obviously, you are a genius!
 You changed my yogurt-making process for the better.